 My Route along the Wisconsin Way Pilgrimage: Wisconsin Camino Itinerary

 As I said before, pilgrims take different paths to get to the shrines and spiritual places along the Wisconsin Way pilgrimage.
-So keep in consideration that you need to plan out your walking route in relation to where you find places to overnight.
+So keep in mind that you need to plan out your walking route in relation to where you find places to spend the night.

 My route is only one way to walk the Wisconsin Way pilgrimage.
-(Click each link to see the sights along each stage of the Wisconsin Camino, as the links become available.)
-NOTE: I will post a link as soon as I complete the description of the stage.
+(Click each link to see the sights along each stage of the Wisconsin Camino.)

 The part of the Wisconsin Way that I completed has three sections: the farm section, the forest section and the Holy Hill section.